NORA-Surge: A storm surge hindcast for the Norwegian Sea, the North Sea and the Barents Sea: Observational dataset

 \section{Observational dataset}

-Water level gauges from the coast of Norway (stations with NO prefix, also used in the study by \citealt{tedesco23tmp}), Norwegian oil platforms (WL), Denmark (DK), Sweden (SW), Germany (DE), the Netherlands (NL), and the United Kingdom (UK) make up our observational data.
+Water level gauges from the coast of Norway (stations with NO prefix, also used in the study by \citealt{tedesco23}), Norwegian oil platforms (WL), Denmark (DK), Sweden (SW), Germany (DE), the Netherlands (NL), and the United Kingdom (UK) make up our observational data.
 Unfortunately, the license agreements do not allow open redistribution of the data we gathered.
 However, we share the code used for parsing and assembling the data from these sources into a single dataset (see Appendix A).
 We also summarize the source of the data from each country in Appendix B.

 The data provided come from a variety of water level gauges.
 The location of the gauges and the associated measurement stations are shown in Figure \ref{fig:obs_map}.
-The time spans of the time series vary from station to station.
+The time spans of the time series vary from station to station (see Figure \ref{fig:time_cover_diff_obs_mod}).
 Some stations have continuous recordings going back to 1915 (for some of the UK stations), though our dataset is built starting from 1979 onwards.
 As a consequence of the large time span covered, the kind of gauge, temporal resolution, and water level resolution of the measurements is not homogeneous in time even sometimes for a single individual station.
 Moreover, some data sources provide a quality flag as part of the data downloaded (depending on the data source and station, this may be either an automatic quality flag, or a human determined expert quality flag), while others only provide raw data without quality flag.
-We have, therefore, performed a detailed quality control cycle on all the data, which includes quality checking of individual measurements through both flag checking and statistical analysis, interpolation on a common time base, detrending, visual inspection, automated outlier detection, and a series of quality checks on running windows of observational data.
+We have, therefore, performed a detailed quality control cycle on all the data, which includes quality checking of individual measurements through both flag checking and statistical analysis, interpolation on a common time base, linear detrending, visual inspection, automated outlier detection, and a series of quality checks on running windows of observational data.
+The quality control removes approximately $9\%$ of the total observation data.
 The technical details of how this was performed are presented in Appendix B.